karlosthehat/Tesla-VIN-checker/README.md

 *Tesla is good at recognising bots, hence the need to run this in a visible browser.
 I am working on a way to run this completely headless, but as of yet have not had any luck getting past the bot-checker.

-*If you want to run this without a monitor connected, there is a workaround: unplug your HDMI cable from your monitor but LEAVE IT CONNECTED TO THE Pi.
-If you need to reboot for some reason, plug the monitor in again.
-If you don't do it this way, Tesla will detect you are a bot.
-I am working on a more permenant and elegant soltuion to this problem.
+*If you want to run this without a monitor connected, there is a workaround: boot your Pi connected to a monitor, once it has booted to the desktop you can unplug the HDMI cable from the Pi and run the script via SSH (as described above).
+If you don't do it this way, Tesla will detect you are a bot and deny access.
+I am working on a solution to this problem.

 *I have found it is easiest to install this on a Raspberry Pi.
 I am considering other platforms in the future.